jamesgolden1/jamesgolden1.github.io/_posts/2025-10-14-equivalent-linear-LLMs.md

 ---

 *This post provides an accessible introduction to a technical paper.
 For full mathematical details and additional experiments, see the original publication.*

----

-*This post provides an accessible introduction to a technical paper.
-For full mathematical details, proofs, and ad